sivamgr/malgova/README.md

 *warning :* "**work-in-progress**"

-Algo backtest go-module, to help with writing day trading strategies for NSE Level 1 / Level 2 datasets

-For recording market-data, refer to kbridge tool available at, https://github.com/sivamgr/kbridge
+Algo backtest go-module, to help with writing day trading strategies for NSE Level 1 / Level 2 datasets this go-module uses the kstreamdb for tick-data, https://github.com/sivamgr/kstreamdb For recording market-data using zerodha Kite API, refer to kbridge tool available at, https://github.com/sivamgr/kbridge